 The School May Just Want More Information

-Sometimes being deferred means the school just wants to know more about you as a student.
+Sometimes deferred admission means the school just wants to know more about you as a student.
 They are waiting to receive more information including your senior year grades, extracurricular activities, and other achievements.
 They are simply holding off on making a final decision.

 There Are Steps You Can Take